 For the type of fuel, it all comes down to your preference and often what you can afford.
 Wood fire pits are cheap and easy to install but aren’t great for indoor use since it produces smoke and takes time to set up.
 Gas and gel provide instant flame with lower fire risk.

 Depending on what you want and the features each model presents; you’ll surely find an indoor fire pit to serve your needs.

 When nothing short of spectacular will do, turn to any type and style of indoor fire pits to get started.
-Perhaps one of the best places to buy your indoor fireplace is Amazon.com.
+Perhaps one of the best places to buy your indoor fireplace is at our catalog.
 The retailer offers a variety of design options from various manufacturers at pocket-friendly prices.
-To familiarize yourself with what you’re to buy, go through a couple of verified Amazon reviews before making your purchase.
+To familiarize yourself with what you’re to buy, go through a couple of reviews before making your purchase.
 Check out some amazing new indoor fire pit designs.